Massage Therapy in Brighton and Hove

-Massage therapy offers a powerful way to release muscular tension, calm the nervous system and restore ease of movement in the body.
+Massage therapy offers a powerful way to release muscular tension, calm the nervous system and restore ease of movement, lymphatic flow and hormonal balance in the body.

 Rather than following a fixed routine, I adapt each session using a range of therapeutic techniques to support the body’s natural process of release and recovery.